Saadha123/gateway-controllers/docs/llm-cost/v0.1/docs/llm-cost.md

 - The pricing file is loaded once at process startup using a singleton pattern.
 All APIs and routes that attach this policy share the same pricing data.
 - If the model name is not found in the pricing database, `x-llm-cost` is set to `0.0000000000`, `x-llm-cost-status` is set to `not_calculated`, and a warning is logged.
 The request is **not** blocked.
+- If the model is found in the pricing database but its provider has no cost calculator, `x-llm-cost` is set to `0.0000000000`, `x-llm-cost-status` is set to `unsupported_provider`, and a warning is logged.
+The request is **not** blocked.
 - The cost is stored internally only and is never sent to the client as a response header.
 - Supported providers: **OpenAI**, **Anthropic**, **Gemini** (Google AI Studio and Vertex AI), **Mistral**.